eXist-db/polymer-app-template/README.md

 Don't be scared by this list.
 It can be done in 3 minutes.

 1. download this blueprint as a zip
-2. unpack the zip in your favorite development folder
+1. unpack the zip in your favorite development folder
-3. this creates a folder with starts with 'app-template-'
+1. this creates a folder with starts with 'app-template-'
-4. rename the folder to give it your new projectname
+1. rename the folder to give it your new projectname
-5. execute ´npm install' to install bower and gulp support.
+1. execute ´npm install' to install bower and gulp support.
 Note: do NOT bower install yet.
 This will be done by Polymer CLI.
 However if you don't intend to use that you'll have to setup bower yourself.
-6. execute ´ant init´ to name your new app.
+1. execute ´ant init´ to name your new app.
 This will put the new name into all needed config files

-7. if you don't intend to use Polymer you can skip the next steps
+After these steps a full deployable xar application has been created.
+Your projectname was filled into all relevant place to configure the app.
+Of course you can further refine the default controller.xql, add authentication, data and xqueries and so on.

+## Setting up Polymer

+Note: you do NOT have to setup bower manually.
+This will be done by Polymer CLI automatically.

+For Polymer development is [Polymer CLI](https://www.polymer-project.org/2.0/start/toolbox/set-up) is highly recommended and assumed to be present for the remainder of this document.
+Please visit the link for installation instructions.

+Once you got that running execute these:

-8. execute ´polymer init´ to setup for Polymer development (see also below)
+1. execute ```polymer init``` to setup for Polymer development (see also below)
-9. CLI will ask which kind of template shall be used.
+1. CLI will ask which kind of template shall be used.
 Choose one.
-10. CLI will ask for name and description
+1. CLI will ask for name and description
-11. CLI will ask to overwrite index.html.
-Use 'Y' if ´init´ was called for the first time
+1. CLI will ask to overwrite index.html.
+Use 'Y' if ´init´ was called for the first time otherwise 'n'
-12. CLI will ask to overwrite README.md.
-Choose 'n' to keep this documentation.
+1. CLI will ask to overwrite README.md.
+Choose 'n' to keep this documentation or get the Polymer generated one. (you'll likely use that for own remarks anyway later)
-13. You will need to adapt the ´<link rel="import"...´ statements in the html files generated. (haven't yet found a way to adapt those)
+1. You will need to adapt the ´<link rel="import"...´ statements in the html files generated. (haven't yet found a way to adapt those)

 ## What gulp does for you